Your messaging is arguably the biggest contributing factor to your website conversion rate.

 Of course, much depends on the industry you’re in and the scale at which you’re operating.

-But it’s simply undeniable that the words you write on your website contribute to how many people are persuaded to buy your product.
+But it’s simply undeniable that the messaging you use on your website contributes to how many people are persuaded to buy your product.

 Here’s the problem: it’s really hard to judge how effective your copy is.